FA-Minify/gulp-fa-minify/README.md

 **Attention:** Only works with the `all.js` file because this plugin uses regular expressions to find the defined icons.
-The minfied / mangled file makes this very hard
+The minified / mangled `all.min.js` file makes this very hard.